hosseinphy/hazizi.github.io/_posts/2021-11-19-image_classification.md

 ## Data format
 We used `CIFAR-10` data set that consists of 60,000 images, each 32x32 color pixels, each belonging to one of ten classes.
-We used 50,000 images for traing and 10,000 for validation of our models.
+We used 50,000 images for training and 10,000 for validation of our models.

 <br>